Sania Mirza is advancing to the Hobart International women's doubles final - The Media Times

 The second set saw no competition, as Saina and Kichenok broke their rivals three times in the second, sixth and eighth games, easily pocketing the set and place in the clash of the summit.

-Saina and Kichenok got 11 breaks, four of which became two, and their rivals used two of their five breaks.
+Saina and Kichenok were given 11 breaks, four of which became two, and their rivals used two of their five breaks.

 Breathe.
 Update.
 Restart. pic.twitter.com/wIhQg7fLnb: